Doctor Neighbor: Screenplay

 We have very limited information about Agnes Hay, the screen and story writer for this film.
 Agnes May is credited as the screenwriter in the Library of Congress Copyright records.
 The Library of Congress entry was misprinted because all subsequent publications credit Ages Hay as the story creator.

 According to the June 10, 1916 edition of the Monterey Daily Cypress and Monterey American, Agnes Hay "wrote the story at Hobart Bosworth's suggestion."
 The April 22, 1916 issue of the Motion Picture News states: "To drive home her point, Author Agnes Hay has seen occasion to call for the picturization of a number of scenes taken around the bed of one Hazel Rogers, who with her spine twisted and fractured by an automobile accident, lies praying her attendants to deprive her of her life."

 Agnes Hay is mentioned again in 1923.
 An item in the March 3, 1923 issue of The Moving Picture World reads: "Work on 'The Call of the Roaring Falls' has been started by the Capital City Players at that company's studios, Washington, D. C. The story was written for this independent organization by Miss Agnes Hay, whose scripts have been produced by Universal and other large organizations."

-Authortative sources list this film as her only credit.
+Authoritative sources list this film as her only credit.